While most perennials can withstand prolonged cold spells, some require more insulation and covering.

 1. Annual Plants

 Most annual plants only bloom for a season and die during the winter.
-However, they produce seeds that can be grown in spring and summer.
+They produce seeds that can be grown in spring and summer.

 The roots of annuals like snapdragons, crabgrass, and petunias don’t go deep enough.
 They are relatively shallow, like tropical plants.